Looking for a Make alternative? We compare the 10 best automation platforms in 2026 so you can find the right fit for your team.

 💰 Pricing

-• Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables and Forms included.
+Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables, Forms, and Zapier MCP included.

-• Professional: Starting from $19.99/month (billed annually) – multi-step Zaps, unlimited premium apps.
+Professional: Starting from $19.99/month (billed annually) – multi-step Zaps, unlimited premium apps, Tables, Forms, and MCP included.

 Takeaway